GiR-Zippo/Hypnotoad-Plugin/README.md

 # Hypnotoad Plugin

-BardMusicPlayer can be used in conjunction with the [Hypnotoad](https://github.com/BardMusicPlayer/Hypnotoad-Plugin) dalamud companion plugin for enhanced functionality.
+BardMusicPlayer & LightAmp can be used in conjunction with the [Hypnotoad](https://github.com/BardMusicPlayer/Hypnotoad-Plugin) dalamud companion plugin for enhanced functionality.

 * Output lyrics.
 * Chat while playing.